-We started our trip on the Kona side of the island, which is the warmer, drier side, where most of the resorts are clustered, but our interests quickly took us outside downtown Kona:
+We started our trip on the Kona side of the island, which is the warmer, drier side.
+It is the area where most of the resorts are clustered, but our interests quickly took us outside downtown Kona:

 1. Visit a coffee farm and go on a tour

-One of the very first things we did on our first full day on the Big Island of Hawaii was to go on a coffee tour of Greenwell Farms, which is located about ten miles south of Kona.
+One of the very first things we did on our first full day on the Big Island of Hawaii was to go on a coffee tour of Greenwell Farms, located about ten miles south of Kona.
 They have free tours every day, along with lots of free samples of the many varieties of coffee that they roast on site.
-We got to walk around the farm, learn about the coffee making process from fruit to the final roasted beans, and it was where we saw our first banana and avocado trees, which our son thought was the absolute coolest thing.
+We got to walk around the farm and learn about the coffee making process from fruit to the final roasted beans.
+The farm was where we saw our first banana and avocado trees, which our son thought was the absolute coolest thing.

-They also had a variety of fresh fruit for sale that had been grown on the property, and we picked up a couple of giant avocados for $1 each that eventually made it into avocado toast later in the week.
-The coffee beans themselves weren’t exactly cheap, but it’s hard to beat Kona coffee (only coffee grown in one small area of Hawaii gets to be labeled “Kona coffee”).
-Since we were renting Airbnbs with full kitchens, we picked up some coffee for our breakfasts in before heading out to adventure for the rest of the day (click this link for $40 off your first Airbnb stay).
-There are a number of other coffee farms that have tours both in Kona and in other parts of the island, but Greenwell Farms was the only one we visited, and they were worth the stop.
+They also had a variety of fresh fruit for sale that was grown on the property, and we picked up a couple of giant avocados for $1 each that eventually made it into avocado toast later in the week.
+The coffee beans themselves weren’t exactly cheap, but it’s hard to beat Kona coffee.
+(Only coffee grown in one small area of Hawaii gets to be labeled “Kona coffee”)

 2. Explore The Farmers Markets

 The Big Island, just like all of the Hawaiian Islands, has numerous farmers markets throughout the week.
 Before you go, pay attention to what dates the different markets fall on so you don’t try and visit on the wrong day.
-The Hilo Farmers Market is technically open seven days a week, Wednesdays and Saturdays are their big market days with over 200 different vendors to explore.
-We went on a Wednesday and were not disappointed by the variety of different fruits and vegetables for sale along with spices, sauces, and other artisan goods that you’d expect from a local market.
+While the Hilo Farmers Market is technically open seven days a week, Wednesdays and Saturdays are their big market days with over 200 different vendors to explore.
+We went on a Wednesday and were not disappointed by the variety available.
+There were many different fruits and vegetables along with spices, sauces, and other artisan goods that you’d expect from a local market.

 We also went to the South Kona Green Market in Captain Cook, near Greenwell Farms.
-While we were there, they had a free show with local music and dancing, along with some of the best street tacos from one of their vendors and the best shave ice we had on the trip.
-This is a very traditional farmers market compared to what we’re used to in the Pacific Northwest, just with a Hawaiian flare in terms of the different fruits and vegetables available for purchase.
+While we were there, they had a free show with local music and dancing.
+There we picked up some delicious street tacos and the best shave ice we had on the trip.
+This is a farmers market similar to what we’re used to in the Pacific Northwest, just with a Hawaiian flare in terms of the different fruits and vegetables available for purchase.
 The only downside was the lack of shaded areas to sit and eat lunch, but we found a spot in the corner under some trees that worked well enough.
-Go here for a full list of the markets on the Big Island, because there are many more to choose from.
+Go here for a full list of the many farmers markets on the Big Island.

 3. Watch The Sunset Over The Ocean